FedericoBallerio/PyTorch_Model/README.md

 <br><br><br><br><br>

-# Alzheimer MRI Classification with PyTorch
+# Alzheimer MRI Classification with PyTorch (96.48% accuracy)

 ## Description
 This project implements a neural network model to classify MRI images into different stages of Alzheimer's disease.
 The model is capable of distinguishing between non-demented patients and those with very mild, mild ore moderate dementia, using a neural network trained with PyTorch.